Beginners

 Leon Wilson

-This is a great book to start looking at some of the detail of
+This is a great book to start looking at

-technical analysis indicators and strategies.
+indicators and strategies.

-In 614 pages, Leon talks about Primary Analysis (no indicators) and
+In 614 pages, Leon talks about Primary

-Secondary Analysis (using indicators), plus a whole lot more including
+Analysis (using indicators), plus a whole

-trading and strategies.
+lot more including trading and strategies.

 Leon also has a couple of other books.